2021 Bonus Rates for Former Equitable Life Customers

 The change in your Total Annuity at your next Plan anniversary will reflect the level of ORR and IRR declared, after removing the IRR declared in the previous year.
 We also take the Anticipated Bonus Rate, and any Guaranteed Interest Rate for your Plan, into account when working out your new income.

-What does this mean to my income?
+How does this affect my income?